Ludef26/TheBulletRace/README.md

 F - Free physics

-1 - Go to checkpoint 1
+1 + F3 - Go to checkpoint 1

-2 - Go to checkpoint 2
+2 + F3 - Go to checkpoint 2

-3 - Go to checkpoint 3
+3 + F3 - Go to checkpoint 3

-4 - Add 1 value to gravity
+4 + F3 - Go to checkpoint 4

-5 - Remove 1 value to gravity

 9 - Add 100kg to the car